 Clean and inspect the head for leaks regularly.
+Periodically add chemical to the head to help control odor and to chemically break down the waste.
 Refer to the head owner's manual for additional operating and maintenance information.

-The head system must be winterized before winter lay-up; refer to Winterizing.
+The head and macerator systems must be winterized before winter layup; refer to Winterizing.